What is encopresis?

 • Abdominal x-ray - a diagnostic test to evaluate the amount of stool in the large intestine.

 • Barium enema - a test that checks the intestine for obstruction (blockage), strictures (narrow areas and other abnormalities.
-A fluid that shows up well on x-ray called barium in given as an enema and then the intestine is looked at with an x-ray.
+A fluid that shows up well on x-ray called barium in given as an enema and then the intestine is looked at with a live x-ray.

 Treatment for encopresis:

-Specific treatment for encopresis will be determined by your child's physician based on the following:
+Specific treatment for encopresis will be determined by your child's health care provider based on the following:

 • The extent of the problem